Sv443-Network/UserUtils/docs.md

 ### Methods:
 #### `Mixins.resolve()`
-Signature: `resolve<TArg extends any, TCtx extends any>(mixinKey: string, inputValue: TArg, inputCtx?: TCtx): TArg`
+Signature: `resolve<TArg extends any, TCtx extends any>(mixinKey: string, inputValue: TArg, inputCtx?: TCtx): TArg | Promise<TArg>`
-Applies all mixin functions that were registered with [`add()`](#mixinsadd) for the given mixin key to resolve the input value.
+Applies all mixin functions that were registered with [`add()`](#mixinsadd) for the given mixin key to transform the input value.
-Goes in order of highest to lowest priority and returns the resolved value, which is of the same type as the input value.
+Goes in order of highest to lowest priority and returns the transformed value, which has to be of the same type as the input value.
 If no mixin functions are registered for the given key, the input value will be returned unchanged.

+If some of the mixins are async (return a Promise), the `resolve()` method will also return a Promise that resolves to the final value.
+If a mixin is defined as async but none of the registered functions for it return a Promise in [`add()`](#mixinsadd), the returned value will *not* be a Promise.
+With `await`, this doesn't matter, but the `.then()` method will not work in this case and will need an explicit wrapping in `Promise.resolve()`.

 <br>

 #### `Mixins.add()`
-Signature: `add<TArg extends any, TCtx extends any>(mixinKey: string, mixinFn: (arg: TArg, ctx?: TCtx) => TArg, config?: Partial<MixinConfig>): () => void`
+Signature: `add<TArg extends any, TCtx extends any>(mixinKey: string, mixinFn: (arg: TArg, ctx?: TCtx) => TArg | Promise<TArg>, config?: Partial<MixinConfig>): () => void`
 Registers a mixin function for the given key.
 The function will be called with the input value (possibly modified by previous mixins) and possibly a context object.
 When a value for the context parameter is defined in the main generic of the `Mixins` class, the ctx parameter will be required.
 Otherwise it should always be unspecified.

+If the mixin function is async, it should return a Promise that resolves to the modified value.
+It will also cause the [`resolve()`](#mixinsresolve) method to return a Promise that resolves to the final value.
+In TypeScript, it is extremely important to mark the return type of the function as a Promise in the constructor's generic parameter if the function can potentially be async.
+It doesn't have to necessarily return an async value, but marking it as such means there is a possibility of it.

 Mixins with the highest priority will be applied first.
 If two or more mixins share the exact same priority, they will be executed in order of registration (first come, first serve).
 If a mixin has `stopPropagation` set, the chain will immediately stop after it has finished and the value resolution will end there.